georgebrock/sindresorhus.github.com/_apps/velja.md

 Removing tracking parameters improve privacy and also make URLs more aesthetically pleasing.
 Tracking parameters are used by many websites to track your browsing activity across websites.
 [Read more.](https://en.wikipedia.org/wiki/UTM_parameters)

+Velja supports 200+ common tracking parameters (e.g. Google UTM) and it has special support for removing tracking from links to Twitter, Facebook, and TikTok.

 Before: `https://foo.com?utm_content=buffercf3b2&utm_source=snapchat.com`\
 After: `https://foo.com`

+Did you know that if you click a TikTok link that someone shared with you, they will be able to see that you watched it?
+Velja anonymizes TikTok links so that you will not be tracked.

 <a id="tracking-parameters-not-removed"></a>
 #### Tracking parameters are not removed